 The ministry’s Civil 3D project team has been working closely with internal and external stakeholders in moving to Civil 3D and retiring CAiCE.

-The ministry is currently accepting deliverables created using Autodesk Civil 3D on releases 2014 to 2016.
+The ministry is currently accepting deliverables created using Autodesk Civil 3D on releases 2019 to 2023.
 Internally the ministry is now starting to use Civil 3D 2023 with Civil 3D 2019 available for older projects.

 The technical package provided by the ministry may be compatible with a wider range of releases but all work should be submitted using an approved release for deliverables.
 Please be sure to confirm this information with your ministry representative and be sure to comply with applicable contract requirements.

 Video instructional titles are available through an external site.
 Please refer to the training document in the downloads section of this page.

 The technical package is now compatible with both AutoCAD and Civil 3D.
 The main download on the AutoCAD Resources page now points to this page.

 An initial Civil 3D technical package was delivered in July 2016.
 The package contains customization and documentation components including:

 - Custom applications, macros, tool palettes and ribbon tab